Posted on 14 Dec 2022

 There is an urgent need to mobilize resources to protect green mineral supply chains from corruption and criminality.
 Nations should benefit from their own resources and markets should be leveraged to realize key sustainable development goals.
 Yet, the exponential increase in demand for green minerals will undoubtedly create opportunity for organized criminal groups who pose a direct threat to climate action.
 When organized crime threats in the mineral resources sector are not adequately identified and mitigated, it can have dire implications for fragility (governance, social, economic and environmental).
 Already the extraction of these minerals has been linked to violence, conflict and human rights abuses.

 Combating corruption and criminality in the green minerals sector will require dynamic, innovative, multifaceted and collaborative responses.
 Thus, initiatives such as USAID’s ‘Powering a Just Energy Transition Green Minerals Challenge’ (JET Minerals Challenge) should be welcomed.
-The JET Minerals Challenge calls for innovations to identify solutions that counter corruption and strengthen transparency, accountability and integrity in the global rush to meet the unprecedented demand for green minerals.
-The JET Minerals Challenge is supporting efforts in the green minerals space by looking for early-stage ideas, prototypes, and/or proven solutions that target and reduce corruption across green mineral supply chains.
-Until January JET Minerals is encouraging interested applicants to submit concept proposals that encourage the creation, utilization and growth of innovations that eliminate corruption in the supply chains of green minerals to realize an inclusive, just and sustainable future.
+The JET Minerals Challenge seeks solutions that counter corruption and strengthen transparency, accountability and integrity in the global rush to meet the unprecedented demand for green minerals.
+The JET Minerals Challenge welcomed early-stage ideas, prototypes, and/or proven solutions that target and reduce corruption across green mineral supply chains.